-Provide a plain English summary of the research you propose to carry out in a language that could be publicised to a general, non-academic audience.
-Please note that this section will be made available on the Gateway to Research database, therefore applicants should ensure confidential information is not included in this section (4000 character limit)
+Provide a plain English summary of the activity you propose to carry out in a language that could be publicised to a general, non-academic audience.
+Please note that this section will be made available on the Gateway to Research database.
+Therefore, applicants should ensure confidential information is not included in this section (4000-character limit).